CCI-MOC/xdmod-cntr/XdmodAID.md

 CPU was not appearning for jobs in the interface.
-As this was something that I was very focused on in getting data in on the OpenStack side and how I found the flavors that were deleted, I was surprised that it wasn't noticed by anyone until we were gathering data.
+As this was something that I was very focused on in getting data in on the OpenStack side and how I found the flavors that were deleted, I was surprised that it wasn't noticed by anyone until we were gathering data on the OpenShift(job) side.
 So I started looking in to this.

 With kim, we looked at the database structure and the data that was being pulled from OpenShift.
 The type coming from OpenShift is in fractions of a CPU which is a floating